VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_impacts_management/ecology/rivers.md

 2. eco-hydrological modelling (response of biological index to flow change)
 3. eco-hydraulics (physical habitat and connectivity); analysis of physical habitat structure, focusing on fragmentation during droughts

-## Result 1: Hydrological alteration !THIS SECTION IS TOO LONG!
+## Result 1: Hydrological alteration

 The eco-hydrological literature supports the concept that all aspects of the flow regime matter to riverine ecosystems.
 Any major departure from usual conditions is therefore associated with the risk of an impact to the system.
 This forms the basis for the two hydrological alteration approaches used in his project:
 (1)	Ecological Risk due to Flow Alteration (ERFA) method, developed by CEH, and adapted for MaRIUS